Fujitsu and Sun Flex Their Quads with New Sparc Server Lineup

 Well, customers who were expecting to be using Sun Microsystems' "Rock" UltraSparc-RK processors inside new "Supernova" servers within a few months have not been left empty handed by Sun and its server and processor partner, Fujitsu.
 The Rock chips and their related servers have been pushed out until the second half of 2009--if not later, given the history of Sparc delays--but in the meantime, Sun and Fujitsu are giving customers a new upgrade to quad-core "Jupiter" Sparc64 VII processors inside the Sparc Enterprise line.

 The Sparc Enterprise server line is a supposedly jointly developed product line that really comes down to Sun using Fujitsu's high-end Sparc64 clone boxes in the midrange and high end while the Fujitsu-Siemens partnership peddles these boxes as well as Sun's Sparc T1 and T2 multicore entry machines.
 The Sparc64 processors are designed to support big SMP boxes and their large memories and batch jobs, while the Sparc TX processors are aimed at Web and network infrastructure workloads.
 The Sparc Enterprise line was originally under development by Fujitsu for its own uses--and to compete against RISC/Unix boxes from Sun as well as other players--and in a landmark partnership in June 2004, after Sun ditched its UltraSparc-V development efforts and said it was focusing on "Niagara" Sparc TX and Rock UltraSparc-RK processors for its future server lines.
 After the Sun partnership, the "Olympus" Sparc64 VI dual-core processors already underway at Fujitsu's design labs in Japan were the foundation of a rebranded server series called the Advanced Product Line, or APL, which was then pushed out.
-In the roadmaps I have laying around and which I wrote about years ago, these quad-core "Jupiter" machines that were launched this week were slated for delivery in mid-2006.
+In the roadmaps I have laying around and which I wrote about years ago, these quad-core "Jupiter" machines that were launched today were slated for delivery in mid-2006.
 Fujitsu's roadmaps were plenty aggressive in the early 2000s, much as Sun's were in the late 1990s.

 This is a good time to point out that all server makers and all chip makers are overly optimistic in their roadmaps.
 It is a rare chip and server that comes out on time--not the other way around.